 It sounds to me you are having the same problem causing your grand am to run rough.
 When I replaced my coil housing I also replaced my boots the dealer called it a boot kit.
 These parts are rubber and exposed to tremendous heat that can make them brittle and weak.

-I put together a helpful video that shows you some features and benefits that are exclusive to the all-data program.
+I put together a helpful video that shows you some features and benefits that are exclusive to the PDF program.
 This next page also gives you more information about the auto repair manuals available online.

-As this engine ages into oblivion there aren’t many people writing about quad 4 problems anymore.
+As this engine ages into oblivion there aren’t many people writing about Quad 4 engine problems anymore.
 However, I did find a small piece in the urban dictionary calling it the 4 cylinder engine of the future that never lived up to it’s potential.
 This is an accurate assessment in my mind.
 I think its worth a read, but the article talks more about the pro’s then cons on the Quad 4 subject.